 Don’t be pushy or needy.
 Don’t send invitations to connect with people who don’t know you.

 Find ways to participate and engage (join groups, follow hashtags, write posts, participate in discussions, share content, etc).

-Hiring managers will probably continue to struggle filling their toughest positions because competition is fierce and the workforce may be somewhat diluted by the rise in self-employment / 1099 work.
+Hiring managers will probably continue to struggle to fill their toughest positions because the competition is fierce and the workforce may be somewhat diluted by the rise in self-employment / 1099 work.

 Bunch of different things!

 One exciting thing is that we now offer B2B services (outplacement) for small parties.